mwilliams705/C195_SCHEDULING_APP/README.md

 <code>mysql-connector-java:8.0.22</code>

 ##Custom Report
-For my custom report.
-I decided to use look at the Appointments by type and, rather than break it down by month, I created a pie chart that shows the total count of appointments by type separated by type.
+For my custom report, I decided to count the Appointments and created a pie chart that shows the total count of appointments separated by Customer.